Lullus

-Saint Lullus (Lull or Lul) (born about 710 AD in Wessex, died 16 October 786 in Hersfeld) was the first permanent archbishop of Mainz, succeeding Saint Boniface, and first abbot of the Benedictine Hersfeld Abbey.
+Saint Lullus (also known as Lull or Lul, born AD 710 – died 16 October 786) was the first permanent archbishop of Mainz, succeeding Saint Boniface, and first abbot of the Benedictine Hersfeld Abbey.
 He is historiographically considered the first official sovereign of the Electorate of Mainz.

 Monk to archbishop

-Lullus was born in Wessex around 710 AD.
+Lullus was born in Wessex around AD 710.
 He was a monk in the Benedictine monastery of Malmesbury Abbey in Wiltshire.
-It is possible that his earlier name was "Rehdgerus" (possible in a multitude of spellings including Ratkar, Hredgar, Raedgar, etc.).
-During a pilgrimage to Rome in 737 he met Saint Boniface and decided to join him in his missionary work in northern Germany.
-In 738, Lullus joined the Benedictine monastery of Fritzlar, founded by Boniface in 732, where his teacher was abbot Saint Wigbert who had also come from England.
+His earlier name may have been "Rehdgerus" (possible in a multitude of spellings including Ratkar, Hredgar, Raedgar, etc.).
+During a pilgrimage to Rome in 737, he met Saint Boniface and decided to join him in his missionary work in northern Germany.
+In 738, Lullus joined the Benedictine monastery of Fritzlar, founded by Boniface in 732.
+There, his teacher was abbot Saint Wigbert, who had also come from England.